cloudmaven/documentation/pages/aws/aws_hipaa.md

     - Creating subnets: AZ: VPC is regional
       - Subnets are associated with AZs and should be intentionally designated
       - Using multiple AZs (multiple subnets across AZs) will make the VPC "present" in those AZs
-        - for HCDS it is more controlled to be in just one AZ
+        - for SCE it is more controlled to be in just one AZ
       - Going multi-AZ would be a high availability strategy which is a compute-heavy idea
 - AB: How to do determine Account has been registered at AWS as PHI/HIPAA-active?
   - Email aws-hipaa@amazon.com and include the account number
   - Is there a DLT component?
 - Generate and incorporate a scientist workflow diagram with extensive caption per User Story
-- Generate and incorporate a complete HCDS architecture diagram near the top of this
+- Generate and incorporate a complete SCE architecture diagram near the top of this
 - Create a sub-topic around **L**: In coffee shop, in a data center (out of Med Research), etcetera
   - The 'in transit / at rest' component leaves a sparking wire in **L**: Section on risk added
   - While a coffee shop to S3 encrypted is not a foul on AWS it is a foul on me and my organization